Youssef25331/chatting-app/README.md

 # About
 A Simple room based chatting app.
 The app consists of a server side build with Node.js to handle the requests using Socket.IO and a Client side using React.js as a front-end framework.

+## Getting Started with The app
+### Server
+In the server directory, you can run:

+### `npm start`

+Runs the server in your console.\

+In the console you will see The user's name, id and messages sent between them.

+### Client
+In the client directory, you can run:

+### `npm start`

+Open [http://localhost](http://localhost:8080) to view the app in your browser.

+Type the desired username and room name and you will be able to chat with the users connected to the same room.